Cryptocurrency

 A digital or virtual money that employs cryptography for security is called cryptocurrency.
 The term “crypto” refers to the numerous cryptographic methods that protect these entries, such as hashing, public-private key pairings, and elliptical curve encryption.

-Since cryptocurrencies are decentralised, neither a government nor a financial institution can control them.
+Since cryptocurrencies are decentralised, As such neither a government nor a financial institution can control them.
 The earliest and best-known cryptocurrency, Bitcoin, was developed in 2009.
 On decentralised exchanges, cryptocurrency is often exchanged and may be used to make purchases of products and services.

 Understanding cryptocurrency